+For those interested in continuing their education, Mid-State offers transfer agreements with various four-year colleges and universities.
 For more information and additional opportunities, visit mstc.edu/transfer.

-- Barber Technologist - Nail Technician
+- Barber Technologist - · Nail Technician

 Employers will expect you, as a Cosmetology graduate, to be able to: